ben-nathanson/github-pages-experiment/resume.md

 ---

 # Engagement and Awards
-- **AmeriCorps Education Award:** Awarded for my work in the community as an environmental educator.
+- **AmeriCorps Education Award:** A scholarship for serving as an educator on water quality and infrastructure.
 - **Construction Junction Board of Directors:** Participated in board meetings for a nonprofit, synthesizing complex legal and financial discussions into a clear and concise document.
-- **City Scrapers Open Source Project:** Hosted meetings, reviewed pull requests, wrote documentation, and mentored contributors of all backgrounds in writing web scrapers for a nonprofit civic journalism project.

 ---